christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 **If I already use an Applink tag to indicate Facebook to redirect to the app, the script can re-use this value for its purpose**.

-Our JS script can detect the presence and value of this tag :
+Our JS script can detect the presence and value of this tag.
+If the script has detected that

+- the Applink tag is present

+- the user is viewing the page on a mobile phone

+the script can propose the user to redirect him by opening the modal box.

 {% highlight javascript %}
 if( (typeof $("meta[property='al:android:url']").attr("content") != "undefined" || typeof $("meta[property='al:ios:url']").attr("content") != "undefined") && IS_MOBILE) {